NorthDecoder/nasaMining/docs/inspecting-the-json-structure.md

-# Inspecing the structure of nasa.json
+# Inspecting the structure of nasa.json

 Prepare the updated `nasa.json` as noted in the MongoWork [initialization](https://github.com/NorthDecoder/nasaMining/blob/develop/docs/installation.md#initialization)